sudokill/ScratchpadPlus/README.md

 ## Installation

-The installation and usage are done in the same way as Scratchpad, see here: https://github.com/rkusa/dcs-scratchpad
+The installation and usage are done in the same way as Scratchpad (https://github.com/rkusa/dcs-scratchpad).

+Copy the `Scripts` folder into your `%userprofile%\Saved Games\DCS` folder.

 ## Launch
 The software is opened by default via the shortcut: ctrl+shift+w